skdelphix/maskdocs/docs/Securing_Sensitive_Data/Creating_Masking_Job.md

         actual number of rows in a job, the progress for that job will only show 0 or 100%.

-    13. **Bulk Data** — (optional) For In-Place masking only.
-The default is for this check box to be clear.
-If you are masking very large tables in-place and require performance improvements, check this box.
-Delphix will mask data to a flat file, and then use inserts instead of updates to bulk load the target table.

     14. **Disable Constraint** — (optional) Whether to automatically disable database constraints.
 The default is for this check box to be clear and therefore not perform automatic disabling of